utcs356/sp25/_pages/5_dns.md

 To get the skeleton code, create a **private** repository by clicking `Use this template> Create a repository` on the [GitHub repository](https://github.com/utcs356/assignment5.git).

 #### Overview
-In this assignment, you will implement DNS servers that enables a client to access nodes with domains instead of raw IP addresses.
-Your task is to complete implementation of DNS nameservers for the `utexas.edu` zone and `cs.utexas.edu` zone (Part 1) and a local DNS server that can handle the query iteratively (Part 2).
-We provide you a DNS library that does tedious jobs such as message parsing instead of you.
+In this assignment, you will implement DNS servers that enable a client to access nodes with domains instead of raw IP addresses.
+Your task is to complete the implementation of DNS nameservers for the `utexas.edu` zone and `cs.utexas.edu` zone (Part 1) and a local DNS server that can handle the query iteratively (Part 2).
+We provide you with a DNS library that does tedious jobs such as message parsing on behalf of you.
 Refer to the Appendix for more details on the library.
-For simplicity, you can assume that there are no other incoming queries than `A, AAAA, NS` queries.
+For simplicity, you can assume there are no incoming queries other than `A, AAAA, NS` queries.

 The overview for this assignment is depicted below.
 ![a5_overview]({{site.baseurl}}/assets/img/assignments/assignment5/A5_overview.png)